ucldc/ingest_deploy/update_beanstalk_index/README.md

 The Solr index that powers the Calisphere website is hosted on the AWS Elastic Beanstalk platform.

-The CNAME solr.calisphere.org points to https://ucldc-solr.us-west-2.elasticbeanstalk.com, whichever beanstalk environment which is at this address will be the server for our search requests.
+The CNAME `solr.calisphere.org` points to https://ucldc-solr.us-west-2.elasticbeanstalk.com, whichever Beanstalk environment which is at this address will be the server for our search requests.

 The Beanstalk is hosted in the Oregon (us-west-2) AWS region.
-The application name is ucldc-solr.
-Currently it runs on only one micro ec2 instance.
+The application name is `ucldc-solr`.
+Currently it runs on only one micro EC2 instance.

 The process to create a new production index is as follows: